MCServerScout/Discord-Bot/docs/EU_Docs/setup.md

 * `DEBUG = False`
   * Whether to use debugging in the log, this will add a lot more to the log file and can be used if you have issues.
 * `cstats: str`
-  * Adds a custom field to the stats message
+  * Adds a custom field to the stat message

 ## Database